mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/layers.rst

 Then there's the blending info options.
 The dropdown has four options:

 None
-    No extra informationm is shown.
+    No extra information is shown.
 Simple
     This will only display the opacity or the blending mode when they're not 100% and 'Normal'.
 Balanced